Powerlearnproject/se-day1-assignment-killswitch775/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 +ans:
-Is the process of using scientific principle to create software, it uses systematic approch to design build the software solutioon.
++Is the process of using scientific principle to create software, it uses systematic approch to design build the software solution.
 Identify and describe at least three key milestones in the evolution of software engineering.
-Structure programing{1960s-1970s}:brought in clear control like loops structures and conditionals, making it easier to read and less error-prone.
 +ans:
++Structure programing{1960s-1970s}:brought in clear control like loops structures and conditionals, making it easier to read and less error-prone.
 +Object-oriented program: Focused on organising code around objects, promting modularity, reuse and easier to maintain.
 +Agile methodulogy: changed how teams work by emphasizing flexibbility, collaboration and rapid development to quickly devlope high-quality software.
 List and briefly explain the phases of the Software Development Life Cycle.